Ice Chips: Ducks place Zegras in COVID-19 protocol - TSN.ca

 Brock Nelson has been placed in the NHL's COVID-19 protocol by the Islanders.

-The Islanders next game is scheduled for December 29 against the Detroit Red Wings at 7:30 p.m.
-ET.
+The Islanders next game was scheduled for December 29 against the Detroit Red Wings but the NHL has postponed the game.

 Florida Panthers